TreyaM/PROPULSION-4TH-SEM/README.md

 # PROPULSION-4TH-SEM
 CFD Modelling of Thermal Stratification in Uninsulated Cryogenic Propellant Tanks (LPSC)
 # Summary
+# Please note: Workbench files exceed the file limit, will be updated soon.
 # Work:
 Employed the Volume of Fluid method to capture sloshing, evolution of tank temperature and the mass transfer dynamics of the propellant due to aerodynamic loads at lift-off.
 # Results: